-If an employee is non-exempt, the employee will be compensated for all hours worked in excess of forty (40) each workweek.
-An employee will have the option to be compensated at the rate of $1\frac{1}{2}$ times the employee's regular pay rate or at the rate of $1\frac{1}{2}$ hours compensatory time for each hour of overtime worked.
+An employee will be compensated for work over forty (40) hours in a work week at the rate of 1 1⁄2 times the employee's regular pay rate.
 The employee's supervisor MUST approve work in excess of regularly scheduled hours.
 Failure to receive prior approval for any overtime may result in disciplinary action.
 Every effort will be made to give reasonable notice to employees who are required to work overtime.
-Overtime pay and compensatory time will be paid in accordance with all applicable State and Federal laws, including the Federal Fair Labor Standards Act (FLSA).
+Overtime pay will be paid in accordance with all applicable State and Federal laws, including the Federal Fair Labor Standards Act (FLSA).